The Complexity of Shake Slice Knots: The Calculus of Dualizable Patterns

-There is one more thing to check.
-We now have $\mathcal I'$, which consists of a sequence of handle-slides followed by an isotopy in the complement of the 0-surgered region.
-The trick is that, because the slides are done one after another and not simultaneously, it is possible that the band from the $nth$ slide might intersect the bands from the slides $1,\ldots, n-1$.
-We can fix this by applying the band-finger-move described in \autoref{fig:bandfinger} to resolve the intersection of each band with all those of lower index.
+We now have $\mathcal I'$, which consists of a sequence of handle slides followed by an isotopy in the complement of the 0-surgered region.
+Because the slides are done one after another and not simultaneously, it is possible that the band from the $n^{th}$ slide might intersect the bands from the slides $1,\ldots, n-1$.
+We can fix this by resolving the intersection of each band with all those of lower index as in \autoref{fig:bandfinger}.
 This makes the bands significantly more complicated but it ensures that they are disjoint.
-We can now play the isotopy backwards to see the $\sphere1$ factor of $\SS21$ being simultaneously slid some number of times over the 0-surgered region to produce the pattern $Q$.
-This shows the existence of a sequence of bands ${b_1, \ldots, b_n}$ such that if we take $K_0$ to be the unknot (really we should think of it as the $\sphere1$ factor) and attach the bands as in \autoref{prop:unidual} then we obtain $Q$. \end{proof}
+We can now play the isotopy backwards to see the $\sphere1$ factor of $\SS21$ being simultaneously slid some number of times over the 0-surgered region to produce the curve $\hat P$.
+This shows the existence of a sequence of bands ${b_1, \ldots, b_n}$ such that if we take $K_0$ to be the unknot (really we should think of it as the $\sphere1$ factor) and attach the bands as in \autoref{prop:unidual} then we obtain $P$. \end{proof}

 Since this construction happens in $\SS21$, it is naturally compatible with the method we give for computing the dual pattern.
 Given $K_0$ and $b_1, \ldots, b_n$, lift them to $\SS21$, viewed as zero surgery on $m_0$ as before.
 Notice that $\lambda_V$ appears as a small meridian of $m_0$, but it does not link with the parallel copies $m_1, \ldots, m_n$ which make up the ends of the bands $b_1, \ldots, b_n$.
 We slide each band over $m_0$ which causes the end of each band to link once, geometrically, with $\lambda_V$.
 We retract the bands back onto $K_0$, which effectively attaches the same set of bands to $\lambda_V$.
 We slide $K_0$ over $m_0$ until it has become an unknot (possibly further tangling the bands now attached to $\lambda_V$).
 We slide every strand of $\lambda_V$ which passes through $K_0$ over $m_0$ then apply the Gluck twist (spinning the sphere composed of the obvious spanning disk for $m_0$ with the core of the 0-surgery) to correct the framings.
 A very simple example of this is given in \autoref{fig:basewithbandstodual}.